Scakah/PCs/enclave/szethaelas.md

 Chief among them [John](./john-sinclair.md) and [Georg](./georg_zuse).
 After the two had joined the Enclave on their mission to restore the Orbulan homeworld. he decided to join himself in order to foil their plans...

+## Mission Log

+- I can't believe its not wine